ostroumova-la/cascade_communities/README.md

 2. Generate epidemics

 Use files "generate_SI-BD", "generate_C-SI-BD" and "generate_SIR" to get commands to run for a given dataset.
 This will produce 5 epidemic samples for each epidemic type.
-In each case, we generate slices
+In each case, we generate slices.

+Do not forget that we need enough cascades to make slices.

 3. Run algorithms

-Use file run_base_algorithms for commands
+Use file run_algorithms for commands to run